 Variations in hierarchy by agency size

-For agencies with more than one location
+For agencies with multiple locations

 Agencies with more than one location give geographically diverse clients more opportunities for face-to-face interactions.
 It can also increase your odds of finding top talent.

 In this model, authority is decentralized into geographic regions.
-This allows work to happen quickly, but if you’re not careful, lack of communication between regions can lead to confusion, such as a fragmented brand voice.
+This allows work to happen quickly, but if you’re not careful, a lack of communication between regions can lead to confusion, such as a fragmented brand voice.

 For example, if the North American and Asia-Pacific Divisions above both launched a marketing campaign to their local target audience, they should still coordinate with each other to keep the overall messaging and brand cohesive.